SportStatisticsRSweet/ExampleGPSTrainingReport/README.md

 This *very basic* Shiny app serves as a way for you to get started in creating your own dashboard.
 You can replace the example data with your own, edit the visualisations, re-format the table, change the application theme and add your own team/ club/ organisation logo... there are many aesthetic and technical things to change!

 If you are interested in learning more about analysing and visualising sports performance data, please check out our new Graduate Certificate in Data Analytics for Sport Performance at Victoria University.
-More info can be found [here.](https://bit.ly/VUGradCertSportData)
+More info can be found [here](https://bit.ly/VUGradCertSportData) and please feel free to get in touch if you have any questions!